header graphic

 New York State requires doctors to test all children for lead poisoning at ages 1 and 2.
 Only a blood test can tell how much lead is in a child’s body.
 The Centers for Disease Control and Prevention determines what follow-up is needed for a child based on the amount of lead found in a child’s blood.

-In addition to testing at age 1 and 2, the child's health care provider must complete a lead risk assessment at each well-child visit from birth to age 6 years old and may order additional testing based on the results of that assessment.
-New York State also requires that all newly arrived refugee children between the ages of 6 months and 16 years be tested upon arrival and 3-6 months after they arrive.
+The child’s doctor must also complete a lead risk assessment at each well-child visit starting at birth all the way up through age 6.
+The doctor may order additional testing based on results of that assessment.
+New York State also requires that newly arrived refugee children, between the ages of 6 months and 16 years, be tested upon arrival and 3-6 months after their arrival.

 The Onondaga County Health Department adheres to the NYSDOH policy statement as it relates to the use of these data.